nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/use-of-mvel-in-automation-chains.md

 The Date wrapper is useful to update documents' date properties and to build time-relative NXQL queries.

 *   `CurrentDate.date`: returns the date.
-It is the method to use to update a document date field, like "dc:valid", or whatever custom date field.
+It is the method to use to update a document date field, like `dc:valid`, or whatever custom date field.

 Some other methods are provided to display the current date as a string: